terragrids/.github/profile/README.md

 A machine learning platform for humanity.

 # Roadmap
-The long term goal for Terragrids is to be a machine learning platform for climate and medical applications.
-While many systems already exist, Terragrids will provide an open, reproducible and scalable ML pipeline to ingest new datasets, clean data for feature engineering, train different types of models, evaluate model performance, deploy the latest and most performant models and provide on-demand predictions.
+Terragrids is an open, scalable, and reproducible machine learning platform designed for climate science and medical applications.
+While many ML systems exist, Terragrids aims to stand out by offering a unified pipeline that simplifies the entire lifecycle of ML projects — from data ingestion and cleaning to feature engineering, model training, evaluation, deployment, and real-time prediction.

-Initially, we will focus on small and targeted Minimum Viable Products (MVPs) to build the pipeline and test it on real-world use cases.
+Our long-term vision is to accelerate scientific discovery and real-world impact through transparent, extensible infrastructure.
+In the early stages, we’re focusing on small, high-impact Minimum Viable Products (MVPs) to iteratively develop and validate the pipeline against real-world use cases.

 ## Climate MVP Analysis
 We evaluated each focus area against factors like data availability, urgency, costs, stakeholder engagement, and existing solutions.